Russian strikes on Ukraine's energy system qualified as crimes against humanity

 Flames and thick smoke rise from an electricity substation at night.
 Photo: Getty Images

-The Security Service of Ukraine has collected evidence showing Russian strikes on the energy sector are a deliberate Kremlin policy aimed at destroying the Ukrainian people, which bears the signs of crimes against humanity.
+The Security Service of Ukraine has collected evidence confirming that Russian strikes on the energy sector are a deliberate Kremlin policy aimed at destroying the Ukrainian people and constitute crimes against humanity.

 Source: Security Service of Ukraine (SSU)